Skip to main content

 Using Version Control & Managing Changes

-OpenFn to GitHub Sync
+Sync from OpenFn to GitHub

 1. Go to the Project where you made edits to your Workflow(s), and then navigate to the Project Settings page

-2. Go to the Version Control page
+2. From the project settings, navigate to the Version Control page by clicking on Sync to GitHub

 3. Click the button Initiate Sync to Branch to trigger a sync to the connected Github repository